 Constable at the Dam

-Constable at the Dam was published in hardback in 1997 (by Robert Hale) and in paperback by Headline in March 1998.
-Nicholas Rhea described it as a new departure for the Constable books, a novel rather than a collection of tales (see below).
+Constable at the Dam was a new departure for Nicholas Rhea's Constable books, a novel rather than a collection of tales (see the author's comment below).

 As work gets under way, however, the community of Aidensfield remains relatively unchanged.
 But as PC Nick patrols his beat he becomes aware that, for some, the dam cannot help but have its effect.
 Local artist Gordon Precious and his glamorous wife Deirdre seem to be heading for stormy waters, and teenagers Elaine and Denise have developed an alarming fascination with the construction site...